abalter/minimal-condor-intro/minimal-condor-intro.md

-# A Very Minimal Introduction to Creating and Running Programs
+# A Very Minimal Introduction to Creating and Running Programs and Submitting Them as Jobs to HTCondor

 ## Task: Run a simple python program from the command line.
 Don't worry if you don't know python.
 This exercise is just to make sure you know how